Beginner Watercolor Landscape Tutorial Using Negative Space Techniques

 Now that you know where this is going, we can start to learn beginner tips for creating awesome watercolor landscapes for beginners.
 The video covers a lot of useful ideas but be sure to read more below.

-Here's an article that covers the watercolor materials I use and recommend for all levels.
-Check it out when you have time.
+Here’s an article that covers the watercolor materials I use and recommend for all levels.

 Simplifying the Composition